How to Cut Wood Slices with a Chainsaw: 3 Methods

 At this stage, label the log with the thickness you prefer.
 Most large wood slices come in 1- to 5-inch slices.
 You will need a tape measure to get an accurate thickness reading.

-If the wood you’re working with is too dark, you can use something like masking tape to identify it.
-Perhaps a permanent marker is all that’s needed for lighter barks.
-To make a precise cut, you should measure and mark the tree’s whole circumference.
+If the wood I’m working with is too dark, I often use masking tape to mark it.
+For lighter barks, a permanent marker usually does the trick.
+To ensure a precise cut, I always measure and mark the entire circumference of the tree.

 Also Read: How to Use a Tape Measure for Accurate Readings